^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Bone dysplasia, Liechtenstein-Britzev disease, fibrous osteodysplasia - all these are names for the same congenital non-hereditary pathology, in which bone tissue is replaced by fibrous tissue.
-Patients have bone curvature - mainly in childhood and adolescence.
-Almost any of the skeletal bones can be damaged, but the bones of the skull, ribs and long tubular bones (metaphyseal and diaphyseal parts, without involving the epiphysis) are most often affected.
-Multiple lesions are often associated with McCune-Albright syndrome.
+Bone dysplasia, Lichtenstein-Braitzev disease, fibrous osteodysplasia - all these are the names of the same congenital non-hereditary pathology, in which bone tissue is replaced by fibrous tissue.
+Patients have bone curvatures - mainly in childhood and adolescence.
+Almost any of the skeletal bones can be damaged, but the most frequently affected are the bones of the skull, ribs and long tubular bones (metaphyseal and diaphyseal parts, without involving the epiphysis).
+Multiple lesions are often combined with McCune-Albright syndrome.
 Clinical symptoms depend on which bones are affected and to what extent.
 Treatment is mainly surgical.

 Epidemiology